curl/curl/docs/MANUAL.md

     # ... and we use a proxy for all accesses:
     proxy = proxy.our.domain.com:8080

-White spaces ARE significant at the end of lines, but all white spaces leading up to the first characters of each line are ignored.
+Whitespaces ARE significant at the end of lines, but all whitespace leading up to the first characters of each line are ignored.

 Prevent curl from reading the default file by using -q as the first command